Skip to main content

 About Tracey

 Hello, my name is Tracey!
-I am a BA (Hons) Architecture Student here at Norwich University of the Arts.
+I am a BA (Hons) Architecture student here at Norwich University of the Arts.
 I am originally from the rival town of this city (yes exactly what you are thinking) but I prefer Norwich!
 I am currently in my third year and I am exploring the practice of filial piety within the architectural space and how human existence is quite fragile.

 Why did you choose to study at Norwich?